 4. Training and Safety

 Sea walking first involves a quick briefing and helmet fitting.
-After that, the trained personnel will escort you all the way, and an oxygen supply control is on the surface.
+After that, the trained personnel will escort you all the way.
+Oxygen supply is controlled from the surface, making it popular among travelers choosing affordable experiences through Andaman budget packages.

 Scuba diving needs more preparation: breathing exercises, gear training, hand signal learning, and basic water comfort.
 This step is required even if the activity is for “Try Dive” or “Discover Scuba Diving” programs.